-- This report describes the possible impact of the 501Y.V1 variant and vaccination for Belgium and illustrates the importance of epidemic control in the period to come. - Due to its larger transmission potential, the 501Y.V1 variant is expected to completely take over the old variants by mid-March.
-Due to large uncertainty on the transmission characteristics exerted by the 501Y.V1 variant, we explore increases in transmission of 30 %, 50 % and 70 %.
+- This report is an update version of report 7.0: we added the data until March 9th and left out the most unlikely/outdated scenarios such as opening on March 1st and a transmission increase of 70 % for the 501Y.V1 variant.
+The conclusions remain the same. - This report describes the possible impact of the 501Y.V1 variant and vaccination for Belgium and illustrates the importance of epidemic control in the period to come. - Due to its larger transmission potential, the 501Y.V1 variant is expected to completely take over the old variants by mid-March.
+Due to large uncertainty on the transmission characteristics exerted by the 501Y.V1 variant, we explore increases in transmission of 30 % and 50 %.
 The variant might cause, if the current transmission dynamics are sustained, a challenge but not an insurmountable problem for epidemic control. - Lifting measures can, in spite of the ongoing vaccination campaign, still lead to a third wave.
 However, postponing deconfinement allows the vaccination campaign to offset the increased transmission risk and associated disease burden.
 It is therefore essential to release influential measures to reduce transmission rather later than sooner. - Vaccination and seasonality (currently not modelled) are expected to have a positive impact on the incidence of new hospitalisations in the coming period.
 However, recent evidence from the UK indicated that the 501Y.V1 variant is associated with a higher per-case probability of severe and lethal disease.
 This latter aspect has been ignored in the simulations in this document. - Our results are consistent with results obtained in UK, NL and CH (cfr: Recover and EpiPose consortium meeting reports).